 (I’ve numbered the many pictures I took that accompany this and posted them on Facebook.
 See AfricaAnswerman on Facebook for the photos.)

-When Omari (Pix 1) was a boy and all his family fishermen, a hundred ngalawas from the village went out at low tide every day to fish the fecund Mnemba coral atoll.
-They figured out themselves that they were fishing out the area, so they took the incredible step of limiting the ngalawas to around 50/day.
+When Omari (Pix 1) was a boy and all his family were fishermen, a hundred ngalawas from the village went out at low tide every day to fish the fecund Mnemba coral atoll.
+They figured out themselves that they were fishing out the area, so they took the incredible step of limiting the number of ngalawas fishing each day to around 50.

 That sounded rather too utopian perfect, so I queried Omari further.
 He reminded me that Zanzibar was a deeply communist country even after it federated with Tanganyika to become Tanzania in 1974.
 Hmm, perhaps, but there is more to the story.

 Tourism began to explode in Zanzibar right about the time the village decided to limit its own fishing.
 Omari and others like him actually found better jobs in the tourism industry.
-As we motored past numerous fishermen Omari would shout respectful Swahili greetings to them and they’d answer likewise.
+As we motored past numerous fishermen Omari shouted respectful Swahili greetings to them and they answered likewise.

 The fishermen were very old and very young and everything in between.
-They poled their boats (Pix #2) with incredible difficulty into the kaskazi wind that was still blowing strong from the north although before climate change it would be moderating by now, and the kuzi winds would be starting from the south.
-Doesn’t really matter, because when they came back in the afternoon the kaskazi slid them into port at a fraction of the time!
+They poled their boats known as ngalawas (Pix #2) with incredible difficulty into the kaskazi wind that was still blowing strong from the north.
+Before climate change it would be moderating by now, and the kuzi winds would be starting from the south.
+Didn’t really matter, because when they came back in the afternoon the kaskazi slid them into port at a fraction of the time!

-Water was flowing out of the break into the sea almost at the speed of a rapids.
+Water flowed out of the break into the sea almost at the speed of a rapids.
 The tide here is radical.
 So it’s pretty easy for 4-8 guys in an ngalawa to jump out and simply slide with the boat into the beautiful atoll waters.

 Once in deeper waters (Pix #3) inside the atoll they opened their sails and headed all over searching for grouper, kingfish, billfish, sailfish, dorobo – all sorts of stuff.

 They were all men.
 I saw only one woman in a boat, but there were many woman and men, too, who weren’t in ngalawas but just walking the emerging reef.
-There were groups of 4-6 women trolling nets, young boys with spear fishing gear, and many others just with bags and good vision and quick hands.
-So I’m not sure how idealistic we ought to get about Matemwe’s self-regulation regarding fishing.
+There were groups of 4-6 women trolling nets, young boys spear fishing, and many others just with bags and good vision and quick hands.
+So I’m not sure how idealistic we ought to get about Matemwe’s self-regulated fishing.

-As the fisherman began to fish, we veered off to join a bunch of about a dozen other tourist boats, and I dived over to swim with bottlenose dolphins for a while before heading to the very edge of Mnemba Island.
+We left the fishing fleet to join a bunch of about a dozen other tourist boats, and I dived over to swim with bottlenose dolphins for a while before heading to the very edge of Mnemba Island.
 This is where the last good coral is found, and compared to my many years of diving and snorkeling here and elsewhere in the world, a sad experience.
 But!